Ritesh-22-M/Automated-Chess-Robot/README.md

 This interactive robot is not only entertaining but also serves as an educational platform for understanding robotics, AI, computer vision, and IoT.

 # ✅ Features
-Fully Automated Gameplay – Real-time move analysis and execution on a physical board
+♟️Fully Automated Gameplay – Real-time move analysis and execution on a physical board

-Computer Vision – OpenCV used to detect piece positions on the board
+📷Computer Vision – OpenCV used to detect piece positions on the board

-Stockfish Chess Engine – Calculates best moves dynamically using AI
+🧠Stockfish Chess Engine – Calculates best moves dynamically using AI

-Robotic Arm Control – 6 Servo Motors simulate human-like movement
+🤖Robotic Arm Control – 6 Servo Motors simulate human-like movement

-Raspberry Pi Powered – Compact, efficient, and cost-effective control unit
+🧩Raspberry Pi Powered – Compact, efficient, and cost-effective control unit

-User-Friendly GUI – Built with Tkinter for manual input and move visualization
+🎮User-Friendly GUI – Built with Tkinter for manual input and move visualization

-Modular Design – Easily upgradable with ML-based detection or voice controls
+📝Modular Design – Easily upgradable with ML-based detection or voice controls

-Educational Value – Demonstrates real-world applications of embedded systems, robotics, and vision systems
+🔁Educational Value – Demonstrates real-world applications of embedded systems, robotics, and vision systems

 # 🔩 Hardware Requirements
 | Component          | Specification           |